 How to Hire Workers in Cameroon

 The process of learning how to hire workers in Cameroon differs based on the type of employment.
-If you want to hire employees using a fixed-term contract, it must be in writing and meet a minimum of three months and a maximum of two years.
-You can renew this type of contract once.
+If you want to hire employees using a fixed-term contract, it must be in writing and meet a maximum of two years.
+For Cameroonian employees, you can renew a fixed-term contract once, after which it becomes an indefinite term contract.
+For foreign workers, different rules apply.

 It’s not legally required to put indefinite-term contracts in writing, but we still recommend it to avoid any labor disputes or conflicts.
 These contracts should be in the local language and include important employment terms such as benefits, compensation, working hours, termination requirements, and more.
 Offer letters and employment contracts that include compensation or other salary amounts should include those numbers in Central Africa CFA francs.